-7.5 E.O.
-12898, ENVIRONMENTAL JUSTICE
+7.6 EO 12898, ENVIRONMENTAL JUSTICE

 Executive Order 12898 is Federal Actions to Address Environmental Justice and Minority Populations and Low-Income Populations.
-This executive order was issued in 1994 and requires federal agencies to identify and address disproportionately high and adverse human health or environmental effects of their programs, policies, and activities on minority and lowincome populations.
+This Executive Order was issued in 1994 and requires federal agencies to identify and address disproportionately high and adverse human health or environmental effects of their programs, policies, and activities on minority and lowincome populations.
+Environmental justice issues associated with the Proposed Project and alternatives are discussed in Sections 4.6 and 5.6.

-7.6 OTHER LAWS, POLICIES, AND REQUIREMENTS WHICH ARE NOT APPLICABLE
+7.7 OTHER LAWS, POLICIES, AND REQUIREMENTS WHICH ARE NOT APPLICABLE

-The following laws, policies, or requirements are not applicable to the SSMP 10-Year Plan and are not discussed further: Magnuson-Stevens Fishery Conservation and Management Act; Essential Fish Habitat; National Marine Fisheries Service consultation; Coastal Zone Management Act; Wild and Scenic Rivers Act; and Section 10 of the Rivers and Harbors Act.
+The following laws, policies, or requirements are not applicable to the SSMP 10-Year Plan and are not discussed further:

+- Magnuson-Stevens Fishery Conservation and Management Act;

+- Essential Fish Habitat;

+- NMFS consultation;

+- Coastal Zone Management Act;

+- Wild and Scenic Rivers Act; and

+- Section 10 of the Rivers and Harbors Act.